 For their experiments, the team chose Artec Spider over other 3D scanning solutions.
 Spider is an ideal tool for scanning small objects since it sees even the sharpest edges and very tiny parts.

-Spider produces images of extremely high resolution (up to 0.1 mm) and superior accuracy (up to 0.05 mm), capturing up to 7.5 frames per second and processing 1,000,000 points per second, which makes it faster than a laser scanner.
+Spider produces images of extremely high resolution (up to 0.1 mm) and superior accuracy (up to 0.05 mm), capturing up to 7.5 frames per second and processing 1,000,000 points per second.
 The frames are fused in real time, meaning that no complicated post-processing is required.

 Together with Artec Studio 3D modeling software, it is a powerful, desktop tool for designers, engineers and inventors of every kind, and with Artec Scanning SDK, it can now be incorporated into any specialized scanning system.